Wolfr/css-encapsulation-today/README.md

 * <a href="http://www.html5forwebdesigners.com/semantics/index.html#scoped_styles">Scoped styles - HTML5 for web designers</a>
 * <a href="http://css-tricks.com/saving-the-day-with-scoped-css/">Saving the Day with Scoped CSS</a> by Arley McBlain

-# Shadow DOM
+# Web components

 Possibly the best solution.
 What we actually want.

-No demo yet.
-See the `shadow-dom` branch for an attempt.
-Please PR this repo if you are good with Polymer and/or the shadow DOM.
+See the two demos in directories `shadow-dom` and 'custom elements`.

 * Advantages
   * Encapsulate styles OR provide hooks for styling to parent element (see Reaching into Shadows with CSS <a href="http://glazkov.com/2011/01/14/what-the-heck-is-shadow-dom/">here</a>)

 * Disadvantages
   * Has to be polyfilled for now using Polymer
+  * Relatively unstable, everything is being developed as we speak

 See <a href="http://www.polymer-project.org/">Polymer project</a>.